Our charitable Foundations

 Supporting charities impacted by coronavirus

-In response our Foundations have distributed £3.5 million in emergency funding to help hundreds of charities.
+Our Foundations have distributed £3.5 million in emergency funding to help hundreds of charities impacted by the crisis.
 They have also adapted their grant-giving programmes, offering practical support and more flexibility in how grants are used and reported.

 In turn, we've announced that we will maintain our £25.5 million funding for the Foundations in 2021, giving them the certainty needed to help local communities recover.